Alfresco/docs-alfresco/insight-engine/latest/install/options.md

     1. Generate secure keys specific to your Alfresco installation.
 For more information, see [Secure Keys]({% link insight-engine/latest/config/keys/index.md %}#generating-secure-keys-for-ssl-communication).

-    2. Create a new keystore directory at alfresco-insight-engine/solrhome.
+    2. Create a new keystore directory at `alfresco-insight-engine/solrhome`.

-    3. In the production environment, copy your custom keystore and truststore to the alfresco-insight-engine/solrhome/keystore directory.
+    3. In the production environment, copy your custom keystore and truststore to the `alfresco-insight-engine/solrhome/keystore` directory.

-    4. Update the SSL-related system properties by replacing <SOLR_HOME> with alfresco-insight-engine/solrhome, and set your keystore and truststore passwords.
+    4. Update the SSL-related system properties by replacing `<SOLR_HOME> with alfresco-insight-engine/solrhome`, and set your keystore and truststore passwords.

-        (Windows) update the alfresco-insight-engine/solr.in.cmd file:
+        (Windows) update the `alfresco-insight-engine/solr.in.cmd` file:

         ```bash
         set SOLR_SSL_KEY_STORE=<SOLR_HOME>/keystore/ssl-repo-client.keystore